Community Advisory Council

 Breen has a BA in architecture from Washington University and an MPA from the University of Pittsburgh.

+Prior to his current role, he most recently served as president and chief executive officer of the Appalachian Partnership, Inc. (API).
 Before joining API, John was founding CEO of API’s subsidiary Appalachian Partnership for Economic Growth (APEG), codirector of the community strategies group at the Aspen Institute, and vice president of the West Central Initiative in Minnesota.

 He holds a BA in English from the University of Pittsburgh and an MPL in community and regional planning from North Dakota State University.